-What Britney Spears’ Ex-Assistant Felicia Culotta Really Thinks Of Her Boyfriend Sam Asghari
+Britney Spears' Ex-Assistant Felicia Culotta Reveals What She Really Thinks Of Her Boyfriend Sam Asghari

 "Not only is he extremely well-spoken and kind, he is simply and utterly so handsome, and they look great together!" she added.

-Britney and Sam have been dating for more than four years after they met on the set of her music video for her 2016 single “Slumber Party.”
-They regularly feature on each other’s social media accounts and the latter has repeatedly spoken out in defense of the singer, with him recently issuing a statement about their relationship in which he referred to the mom of two as his “better half.”
+Britney and Sam have been dating for more than four years after they met on the set of the music video for her 2016 single "Slumber Party."
+They regularly feature on each other's social media accounts and the latter has repeatedly spoken out in defense of the singer, recently issuing a statement about their relationship in which he referred to the mom of two as his "better half."

 Felicia also spoke out about her involvement in the New York Times documentary, which has garnered a lot of attention since it debuted on FX and Hulu earlier this month.
-It took a deep dive into Britney’s career and also shone a light on her conservatorship under her father, Jamie Spears, and the #FreeBritney movement by speaking to those familiar with the situation.
+It took a deep dive into Britney's career and also shone a light on the conservatorship under her father, Jamie Spears, and the #FreeBritney movement by speaking to those familiar with the situation.

-In it, she discussed in detail how she became a minder/assistant for and close friend to the star, particularly in the early days of her career while her parents remained in their home town of Kentwood, Louisiana, to keep Britney sister’s Jamie Lynn in school.
+In it, she discussed in detail how she became a minder/assistant and close friend to the star, particularly in the early days of her career when her parents remained in their hometown of Kentwood, Louisiana, while Britney's sister Jamie Lynn attended school.

 "I am most happy that the New York Times doc asked me to give a bit of the 'beginning' of my time with Britney because I truly knew the fans fell head over heels with her," she explained.